hirrolot/datatype99/README.md

 ifLet(<expr>, <variant-name>, vars...) { /* ... */ }
 ```

-A complete `ifLet` construct results in a single C statement.
+A complete `ifLet` construct results in a single C statement, just as `match`.

 ### Unit type